nais/doc/tenants/nav/security/auth/tokenx.md

 ## Local Development

-See also the [development overview](overview/development.md) page.
+See also the [development overview](development.md) page.

 ### Token Generator

-In many cases, you want to locally develop and test against a secured API (or [resource server](concepts/actors.md#resource-server)) in the development environments.
+In many cases, you want to locally develop and test against a secured API in the development environments.
-To do so, you need a [token](concepts/tokens.md#bearer-token) in order to access said API.
+To do so, you need a [token](concepts.md#bearer-token) to access said API.

-The service <https://tokenx-token-generator.intern.dev.nav.no> can be used in order to generate tokens in the development environments.
+Use <https://tokenx-token-generator.intern.dev.nav.no> to generate tokens in the development environments.

 #### Prerequisites